luisrovirosa/the-house-that-jack-built/Readme.md

             the cat that killed
             the rat that ate
             the rat that ate
-            the malt the that lay in
+            the malt that lay in
-            the malt the that lay in
+            the malt that lay in
             the house that Jack built
             the house that Jack built.